signalleaf/signalleaf.github.com/source/_posts/2014-02-06-4-of-the-worst-things-to-do-when-starting-a-podcast.markdown

 and every other site in the world.

 **Get 10 episodes published, first** - not just "done", but actually published.
-Talk the episodes on twitter, facebook, pinterest and everywhere else.
+Talk about the episodes on twitter, facebook, pinterest and everywhere else.
 Blog about the episodes - **every episode gets a blog post**, in fact.
-Find places where people that would benefit from your podcast are found, and tell those people about your podcast.
+Find places with people that would benefit from your podcast and tell those people about it.
 Do this for 10 episodes and then start looking at your stats.
 You'll see growth, instead of flat or falling numbers.